Home Appliance Maintenance Tips for Longer Lifespan

 Daily routines decide whether your appliances age gracefully or self-destruct like rock stars in the ’70s.

 • Washer loading: Fill front-loaders to the gasket bottom- roughly 6-7 kg in a 9 kg drum.
-Overstuff and you’ll stress bearings rated 10,000-15,000 cycles.
+Overstuff, and you’ll stress bearings rated 10,000-15,000 cycles.
 It’s like cramming eight people into a Mini Cooper.

 • Detergent math: HE detergent: 20-30 ml soft water, 40-60 ml hard.
 Too much suds?
 Imagine blowing bubbles with a fire hose- it wrecks pumps.